tech-advantage/edc-help-viewer-desktop/README.md

 * For Windows to win32 folder, icon size should be at least 256x256.
 * For Linux to linux folder, recommended sizes: 16, 32, 48, 64, 128, 256 (or just 512).

+#### Menu

+The application menu can be disabled in the configuration options of the config.json file by passing the "isEnableMenu" option to false.

 ### Run

 run the application with :